blin/resume/evgenii_petrov_cv.md

         [digging into CPython implementation](http://stackoverflow.com/questions/20716285/what-method-does-python-2-use-to-print-tuples/20718229#20718229)
         to find out why self-referential tuples are printed a specific way.
-    *   As in digging into Linux kernel internals to figure out how CPU accounting works.
+    *   As in digging into Linux kernel internals to figure out how CPU accounting works, along the way reading Linux Kernel Development by Robert Love, System Performance by Brendan Gregg and
-        (with the help of Linux Kernel Development by Robert Love)
+        The Linux Programming Interface by Michael Kerrisk.
 *   I am familiar with Python, Java and Go.
 *   I am curious about Clojure and OCaml, and FP languages in general.
 *   I am curious about theorem prooving and formal specification.